shellage-dot/hello-world/README.md

-# hello-world
+# Hello World!

-My first repository for learning GitHub.
+A small programm for output text in console.
+Hello, World!

+Thanks for watching.